nooobcoder/techkilla-internship-assignment/README.md

-# PhotoBook App demo for Internship at TechKilla - by Ankur Paul
+# PhotoBooth App demo for Internship at TechKilla - by Ankur Paul

 Deployed at https://photobooth-nooobcoder.vercel.app/